 m.59 Extension lamps outside the apparatus are obligatory for the official competitions of the FIE.
 The lamps should be placed at a minimum of 1.80 m above the strip.
 (When the fencers fence on a 0.50 m high podium, the extension lamps must be 2.30 m above ground.)
-The extension lamps signalling valid touchs are coloured, one red, the other green, and they should if possible be of 150 watts.
+The extension lamps signalling valid touches are colored, one red, the other green, and they should if possible be of 150 watts.

-The wtouche lights indicating non-valid touchs may be of only 75 watts.
+The white lights indicating non-valid touches may be of only 75 watts.
 The two lamps of the same group must not be further apart than 15 cm and each group must be at least 50 cm from the other.

-The wtouche and coloured extension lamps must be arranged on either side of the apparatus, either horizontally or vertically, and must be visible from all directions (cf. Appendix B, paragraph A.1.(a).2).
+The white and colored extension lamps must be arranged on either side of the apparatus, either horizontally or vertically, and must be visible from all directions (cf. Appendix B, paragraph A.1.(a).2).

-Lamps recording the number of touchs scored may not be located alongside the extension lamps.
+Lamps recording the number of touches scored may not be located alongside the extension lamps.